The Quirky but Lovable Border Terrier

-Energy levels and intensity run high in these small little dogs.
-They are dogs that love both work and play.
-As such, many owners use them to take part in agility competitions while other owners enjoy their playfulness.
+Energy levels and intensity run high in these dogs.
+And they seem to have an equal love for both work and play.
+As such, many owners use them to take part in agility competitions while other owners can’t get enough of their playfulness.

-There are a few key behavior traits that you will find among Border Terriers.
-One of those traits is their love of running around, chasing things.
-This comes from the desire to hunt that has been bred into them over the years.
-In order for Border Terriers to adapt to living in small places, they need to have a lot of outdoor time.
+This comes from their desire to hunt that has been bred into them over the years.
+In order for Border Terriers to adapt to living in small places, it’s important that they get a lot of outdoor time.

 You will find that Border Terriers are quick to define their territory and friends.
-They aren’t much for barking but if they feel threatened or if someone they love is threatened they will be there quicker than a superhero.
+They aren’t much for barking but if they find themselves in a threatening or dangerous situation, they will bravely defend themselves and their loved ones.

-Part of the breeding for these dogs is the ability to escape anywhere.
-Although adorable, these dogs love to explore and will do whatever they can to make that happen.
-They can climb fences and walls, dig under fences, climb through wires, and just about everything else that you wouldn’t expect.
+These adorable dogs just love to explore and will do whatever they can to make that happen.
+They will scale walls, dig under fences, climb through wires, and just about everything else possible to satisfy their adventurous nature.

 Passive Behaviors and Traits

-One of the great things about Border Terriers is that they are not a drooling dog.
-They are one of the least likely breeds to present you and your home with a bunch of drool.
-One website, Dog Time, rates the drooling potential of Border Terriers at a 1 out of 5 stars.
+One of the big pluses with Border Terriers is that they are not a drooling dog.
+In fact, they are one of the least likely breeds to present you and your home with a slobber problem.
+One website, Dog Time, rates their drooling potential at an almost non-existent 1 out of 5 stars.

 Adaptability To Environment and Life

-Border Terriers are a surprisingly adaptable to their environments.
-They tolerate both cold and hot weather moderately well; however, they do slightly better in colder environments than hotter ones.
-This is slightly unusual due to the fact that they often have short hair.
+Border Terriers are a surprisingly adaptable to various environments.
+They tolerate both cold and hot weather moderately well; however, they tend to fair slightly better in colder environments.
+This is quite unusual due to the fact that they often have short hair.

 Interactions with Other Animals

-As hunting dogs, Border Terriers will go after cats and other small animals.
-If the cat was raised with the Border Terrier or the cat was part of the household first, the Border Terrier will likely tolerate it.
-It is always best to slowly integrate the two to make sure that they won’t go after each other.
+As hunting dogs, Border Terriers will usually chase after cats and other small animals.
+But, if the cat was raised together with the Border Terrier, or if the cat was part of the household first, the Border Terrier will likely tolerate it.

-As for interactions with other dogs, Border Terriers will be casual but they might not be the most buddy buddy with other dogs.
-This is especially true when the other dog is not a very active species.
+As for interactions with other dogs, Border Terriers will be relaxed, but might not be the most buddy-buddy with other dogs.
+This is especially true when the other dog is not a very active breed.

 Health and Diseases

-It should be noted first that overall Border Terriers are quite a healthy breed.
-As is the case with most dog breeds, they do suffer from some common skin problems.
-But, as long as you care well for your Border Terrier they won’t have any risk of disease except for those which are hereditary.
+However, as is the case with most dogs, they do suffer from some common skin problems.
+But, as long as you care well for your Border Terrier they won’t be at risk of most diseases except for those that are hereditary.

-Something that you may also want to note is that Border Terriers have a very high tolerance for pain.
-When they were bred they needed to be able to deal with any especially wild foxes.
-It may take extreme pain or sickness for them to show it.
+It is important to note that Border Terriers have a very high tolerance for pain.
+When they were bred they needed to be able to deal with any attacks from other animals, especially wild foxes.
+So it may take extreme pain or sickness for them to show it.

 Tips & Suggestions

-Do not get your Border Terrier from a puppy mill.
 If you get your dog from a pet store or breeder, make sure that you get a certificate of health/health clearance.
-You will also want to take a look at the facility.
+You should also visit and inspect the facility.

 Grooming your Border Terrier weekly will help to keep their coat healthy.
 This also helps to maintain the regular Terrier coat appearance.

-Make sure that your yard is well sealed.
-You don’t want your Border Terrier to escape over or under the fence.
-You will also help to prevent this by giving them a place to dig and play in your yard.
-Their own little space.
+Make sure that your yard is sealed well.
+You wouldn’t want your Border Terrier to escape over or under the fence.
+Giving them their own little space to dig and play will assist in preventing escape attempts.

-Border Terriers are great dogs for the following people:
+Border Terriers are great dogs for the following owners: